The BBC Worldwide Board is responsible for ensuring that the

 within the context of the governance structure.

-Click here for the current members of the BBC Worldwide Board
+The current members of the BBC Worldwide Board, as of 31 March,

 The Board has a schedule of matters reserved for its attention